idaholab/moose/framework/doc/content/source/utils/PerfGraph.md

 - `PerfGraphInterface`: An interface class for gaining access to the `PerfGraph` for adding timers and pulling timing data
 - [/PerfGraphOutput.md]: Responsible for printing out the graph
 - [/PerfGraphData.md]: `Postprocessor` for outputting time from the graph

-The `PerfGraph` works by registering "sections" of code using unique (`std::string`) names.
-The registration of a section returns a `PerfID` unique ID that is then used when referring to that section of code for starting and stopping timing.
-It's normal to save the `PerfID` in a member variable as a variable called `*_timer`.
+- [/PerfGraphLivePrint.md]: Object responsible for printing performance information duruing the run

+The `PerfGraph` works by utilizing the `TIME_SECTION` macro to specify that the current scope should be timed (see below for more information).
+The timed sections are placed in an execution tree and the current "stack" of sections is kept up to date.
+When timing starts, a snapshot of both the memory and current time are taken then these are compared when the current scope ends in order to tally time for that section of code.
+The `PerfGraphLivePrint` object is watching the stream of what is executing and possibly printing out what is happening if it takes too long (or uses too much memory).
+At the end of the run the `PerfGraphOutput` object is responsible for dumping out the relevant information.

 !alert warning
 `PerfGraph` based timing should NOT be used inside tight compute loops or anything called inside a tight compute loop (i.e. don't use it in `computeQpResidual()`).
 It takes about 1e-6 seconds for the timing itself to happen.
-That's in the MHz range... meaning that your calculation can't run any faster than that wherever this timer is!
+That's in the 1 MHz range... meaning that your calculation can't run any faster than that wherever this timer is!
 As a general rule... that means that you should have >1000 operations going on inside a timed section.

 ## Inheriting From `PerfGraphInterface`

 To use for timing, make sure that your system inherits from `PerfGraphInterface`.
 There are a couple of different constructors for `PerfGraphInterface`:

 The first one allows you to pass in a `MooseObject*` and *infer* a "prefix" based on the `type()` of the object (the name of the object).
-The "prefix" is prependended to any call to `registerTimedSection()` to give uniform naming from each object
+The "prefix" is prependended to the name of the timed sections to give uniform naming from each object

 !listing framework/include/interfaces/PerfGraphInterface.h line=PerfGraphInterface(const MooseObject * moose_object);